c-testsuite/c-testsuite/README.md

 # Search and query

 All tests have a matching $t.tags file.
 This file specifies attributes of the test that can be filtered and queried.

+The query language is based off of https://github.com/oniony/TMSU tags.

-The query language is documented here:
+The query language grammar is shown here:

 https://github.com/oniony/TMSU/blob/master/misc/ebnf/query.ebnf